nocproject/noc/share/doc/en/ag/install_source.rst

 Mercurial
 ^^^^^^^^^
 Distributed version control system.
 Required to fetch updates from repository.
 Mercurial also is a default format of Configuration Management repository.
+Mercurial 1.3 or later required.

 netifaces
 ^^^^^^^^^